-What is Reasonable Vigilance?
+What is reasonable vigilance?

 “The operator of any vehicle in this city shall maintain a reasonable vigilance at all times while driving, sufficient to avoid collision with another vehicle, pedestrian, or other private or public property.”

 As mentioned above, the best way to avoid fine or punishment for failure to exercise reasonable vigilance is to be extra cautious on the roads.
+Driving with the primary intent to avoid an accident at all costs is often called “defensive driving.”

-Unfortunately, this ordinance can be subjective in nature, and therefore it may be hard to argue that you in fact took every necessary step to avoid an accident.
-This is where a qualified attorney can help you if you are issued a citation under section 115-400.
-Experienced attorney’s in the field of traffic law in New Orleans know how to investigate and what to look for when arguing that a client has exercised reasonable vigilance on the road.
+This is where a qualified New Orleans traffic ticket attorney can help you if you are issued a citation under this law.
+Experienced attorneys in the field of traffic law in New Orleans know how to investigate and what to look for when arguing that a client has exercised reasonable vigilance on the road.